Kotlin/kotlinx-rpc/GETTING_STARTED.md

 }
 ```

-For more details and code, you can look at our [samples](samples).
+For more details and complete examples, see the [code samples](samples).

 ### Other transports

 Generally, there are no specific guidelines on how RPC should be set up for different transports,
-but structures and APIs used to develop interop with Ktor should outline the common approach.
+but structures and APIs used to develop integration with Ktor should outline the common approach.
 You can provide your own transport and even your own fully implemented protocols,
 while the library will take care of code generation.